apache/tvm/relax_spec.md

 # Normal Form

 To simplify the writing of Relax passes, we define a normal form for Relax programs, based on the [administrative normal form](https://en.wikipedia.org/wiki/A-normal_form) (A-normal form, or ANF).
 See [this post](https://matt.might.net/articles/a-normalization/) by Matt Might for a discussion of some of the advantages of ANF in traditional compilation; in particular, ANF results in programs without nesting, which is very convenient for writing program transformations.
-Because the type- and structure-checking rules for operators rely on macros (`FInferShapeInfo`), _this means that the structure of the program can affect type and structure inference_.
-Putting programs into normal form (and lacking nesting) not only simplifies the writing of these macros but it also ensures that these type- and structure-checking rules will be predictable, hence _it is required to transform programs into normal form_ before applying type or structure checking.
+Because the `StructInfo`-checking rules for operators rely on macros (`FInferShapeInfo`), _this means that the structure of the program can affect `StructInfo` inference_.
+Putting programs into normal form (and lacking nesting) not only simplifies the writing of these macros but it also ensures that these `StructInfo`-checking rules will be predictable, hence _it is required to transform programs into normal form_ before applying `StructInfo` checking.

 The normal form for Relax is very similar to ANF; differences will be noted.
 Here are the criteria required for a program to be in normal form:
 1. Within a `SeqExpr`, the right-hand side of any binding (the `value` field in the AST) must either be a "leaf expression" or a non-leaf expression where all subexpressions are leaf expressions.
 Leaf expressions are the following: Variables (`Var`, `DataflowVar`, or `GlobalVar`), `Constant`, `ShapeExpr`, or (_unlike_ ANF) `Tuple`. `Tuple` nodes are considered "leaf" expressions even though they contain nesting purely for convenience in writing passes; many operators rely on grouping arguments using tuples, so that is a form of nesting permitted and expected.
 Otherwise, non-leaf expressions used as subexpressions must be bound to variables; this includes any non-leaf expressions nested inside a `Tuple`.